Murray, Jokic lead Nuggets past Timberwolves, 124-109

 D’Angelo Russell finished with 18 points and seven assists for the Wolves.

+“I’m not happy now because a loss is a loss,” Minnesota coach Ryan Saunders said.
+“But I’m happy with in those moments where you see that growth and you see things that you work constantly with these guys at, they’re getting better.”

-Russell keyed a third-quarter comeback for Minnesota, which led 84-83 before the start of the fourth.
-Russell had 10 points and six assists in the third, while Beasley had 11 and Jarrett Culver added 10 in the quarter as the Wolves’ offense finally found some rhythm without Towns.
+Russell keyed a third-quarter comeback for the Wolves, who led 84-83 before the start of the fourth.
+Russell had 10 points and six assists in the third, while Beasley had 11 and Jarrett Culver added 10 in the quarter as Minnesota’s offense finally found some rhythm without Towns.

-With Jokic and Murray together, Denver took control with a 20-2 run in the fourth and didn’t look back.
-The Nuggets outscored Minnesota 41-25 in the quarter, while Jokic had seven points and three assists.
+With Jokic on the court, Denver took control with a 20-2 run in the fourth and didn’t look back.
+The Nuggets outscored the Wolves 41-25 in the quarter, while Jokic had seven points and three assists.

+“Someone needed to kind of pick it up a little bit, just the energy,” Jokic said about starting the fourth with Murray on the bench.
+“I think I had a couple of defensive rebounds and pushing the pace.
+I didn’t think of the score, but we were pushing.
+We were playing a little bit harder and a little bit faster.
+That helped us a lot.”

-The Wolves allowed at least 120 points for the fourth straight game, and surrendered at least 40 points in a quarter for the second straight game.
+Minnesota allowed at least 120 points for the fourth straight game, and surrendered at least 40 points in a quarter for the second straight game.

+“Not thinking that we need any type of home run play or home run defensive stand to stop the bleeding, but us to just focus on winning one possession,” Saunders said.

 TIP-INS

-Nuggets: Michael Porter Jr. missed his second straight game as part of the league’s health and safety protocols for COVID-19. … Denver hit a season-high 19 3-pointers, going 19 of 45 from beyond the arc.
-Facundo Campazzo was 5 of 7 from 3.
-Paul Millsap had four 3s and JaMychal Green had three. … Murray had his fourth straight game with at least 20 points.
+Nuggets: Michael Porter Jr. missed his second straight game as part of the league’s health and safety protocols for COVID-19. … Murray had his fourth straight game with at least 20 points. … Facundo Campazzo was 5 of 7 from 3 for his season high.
+Paul Millsap had four 3s and JaMychal Green added three in his second game with the Nuggets.

-Timberwolves: With coach Ryan Saunders moving Ed Davis and Juancho Hernangómez into the starting lineup, Minnesota had its fifth different starting group in six games this season. … Josh Okogie missed his third straight game with a left hamstring strain. … Culver finished with a season-high 20 points.
+Timberwolves: With Saunders moving Davis and Juancho Hernangomez into the starting lineup, Minnesota had its fifth different starting group in six games this season. … Josh Okogie missed his third straight game with a left hamstring strain. … Culver finished with a season-high 20 points.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports